cpvdeveloper/github-go-chrome-extension/README.md

 Activate the extension by typing "gh" followed by a space; you can then either

-- Filter through your list of saved repositories
+- Filter through your list of saved repositories and go
+- Input the exact name of a repository and go
 - Hit space again to see the full list of saved repositories
-- Enter the exact name of a repository
-- Hit space and then enter to go to the target GitHub account itself
+- Hit enter to go to the target GitHub account itself

 ## How it's built